Bath Tramways: History

-In 1936 the company was taken over by the Bristol Tramways and Carriage Company who began to replace the trams with their buses.
+In 1936 Bath Electric Tramways Co and its subsidiary Bath Tramways Motor Co were both taken over by the Bristol Tramways and Carriage Company (BTCC) who began to replace the trams with their buses.
 The Newton St Loe line closed in 1938 with the rest closing in May the following year.
+The two Bath companies continued to exist as bus-owning subsidiaries of the BTCC, and some buses bought or ordered by the BTCC were placed in the ownership of one or the other of the two Bath companies.
+This arrangement continued until December 1969, when the two Bath companies were fully absorbed by the Bristol Omnibus Company (BOC), but the Bath fleetname continued to be used on some Bath-based BOC buses for another ten years.

 One of the original horse-drawn tramcars has been preserved, and is now at the Ipswich Transport Museum.
 It was built by Starbuck Car and Wagon Company of Birkenhead as a single deck vehicle around 1880, and operated in Bath until around 1884.
 It was then purchased by the Bradford and Shelf Tramway Company, where it was probably used as a trailer to a steam tram, although details are sketchy.
 By 1894 an upper deck had been added, and the tram was sold again to Cambridge Street Tramways, becoming their number 7.
 The Cambridge system closed in 1914, and the vehicles were sold at auction.
 Tram number 7 became a workshop extension to a bungalow in Ely, where it remained until it was rescued in 2003 by the museum.
 The vehicle was renovated between 2012 and 2019, assisted by a grant from the Heritage Lottery Fund, and its previous history became apparent as the layers of paint were stripped away.